-- 1 ½ cups grated zucchini (use the large grater holes) (squeeze out all water before adding to recipe)
+- 1 ½ cups grated zucchini squeeze out all water before adding to recipe

-- Lightly spray a 12-cavity muffin tin with cooking spray and set aside.
+- Lightly spray a 12-cavity muffin pan with cooking spray and set aside.

-- Whisk together the flours, flaxmeal, arrowroot powder, baking soda, baking powder, salt, and cinnamon in a medium bowl.
+- Whisk together the flours, flaxmeal, cornstarch, baking soda, baking powder, salt, and cinnamon in a medium bowl.

-- In as separate bowl, whisk together the non-diary milk, maple syrup, apple cider vinegar, and vanilla.
+- In as separate bowl, whisk together the non-dairy milk, maple syrup, apple cider vinegar, and vanilla.

 - Stir the dry into the wet and mix until just combined.